pxdeoleo/ObsidianVaultStudy/Dynamics365/Business Central App Developer Associate/4. Application Monetization/Monetizing Business Central Apps on AppSource.md

 - Choose from direct license key methods, integrated registration systems, or third-party payment providers to monetize your app effectively.

 >[!bug] Challenges with License Keys
-- Manual processing and lack of subscription support make license keys less favorable for apps expecting high download volumes on AppSource.
+- Manual processing and lack of subscription support make license keys less favorable for apps expecting high download volumes on [[AppSource]].

 >[!info] Implementing a Registration System
 - Develop a registration server that not only tracks user registrations and authorizations but also integrates payment processing capabilities.